 - Gum disease or periodontitis

 You may notice your teeth are getting less sensitive to things like pain from cavities or hot or cold temperatures.
-This is because the nerves in your teeth can shrink as you get older.
+This is due to the fact that the nerves in your teeth can shrink as you get older.
 Conversely, if gum tissue recedes this could cause your teeth to become more sensitive as root tissue is left exposed.

 Buildup of plaque and wear on your tooth enamel can also leave you susceptible to other problems.
 A dentist can examine your smile and help address these by recommending appropriate treatments such as dental implants, restorative services, a gum graft, gum therapy or oral surgery.